OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-objectives.md

 ### Direct Execution

-- Given a Limited Direct Execution, a student should be able to trace the steps of the execution.
+- Trace the steps of a Limited Direct Execution
-- When provided with a system call, a student should be able to measure its estimated cost.
+- Measure the estimated cost of a given system call
-- A student should be able to trace the steps of Context Switch code.
+- Trace the steps of Context Switch code
-- Given context switch code, a student should be able to measure its cost using the lmbench tool.
+- Measure the cost of context switch code using the lmbench tool

 ### CPU Scheduling